kchan139/infra-healthcare/README.md

 ## Security & Reliability
 **Security:**
 - Custom SSH port with key-based authentication only
-- DigitalOcean firewall: SSH, HTTP from load balancer only
+- DigitalOcean firewall: allows SSH from all IPs, HTTP only from the load balancer
 - UFW firewall with additional port restrictions
 - Load balancer handles SSL termination and traffic filtering
-- Nginx blocks sensitive endpoints and shady user-agents
+- Nginx blocks sensitive endpoints
 - Docker secrets for credentials
-- No source code on server
+- No source code on server (container images only)

 **High Availability (sort of):**
 - 2 replicas per service with health checks